FelipeACXavier/PhD/content/Papers/Paper idea - 1.md

 position: 50% 30%
 tags:
   - Papers
-  - Year-1
 ---

 # What do I want to achieve with this paper?

 The software industry is facing a difficult dilemma.
 Programming languages are advancing towards higher-level abstractions, enabling complex programs to be written more productively. ([Sujeeth et al. 2014](https://dl.acm.org/doi/10.1145/2584665)) However, we still see a lack of tool related to this aspect in the domain of embedded systems [citation].
 While tools such as MetaEdit+ and MontiCore provide a certain level of support to build software for embedded systems, a language designer is necessary to tailor each workbench for the specific application.
 A generic (maybe focused on a specific platform) solution, inspired by Mendix and Outsystems, could greatly improve and facilitate the development of such systems.

-### What does AI think about this?
+## What does AI think about this?

 [[../Standalone notes/What does AI think about ESs?]]

 Thus,

 > [!important]
 > - How to deploy generated code in different processor architectures?
 > - How to simplify the setup of IOs or other necessary tools, for example, buildroot and u-boot when using an embedded OS?
 > - How to handle:
-> 	- Parallelism in low-code systems (concurrency)Limited hardware, low memory, weak CPU, etc…
+> 	- Parallelism in low-code systems (concurrency) → Limited hardware, low memory, weak CPU, etc…
 > 	- Faults and security in such systems (error handling)
 > 	- Management of and interaction with device drivers (low-level programming)
 > 	- Real-time requirements (Very often present) → Safety critical applications